-BT: I'd say, it's a thirty-eight-foot [inaudible].
+BT: I'd say, it's a thirty-eight-foot Osmond Beal.
 It was built in Maine.
 I had a thirty-five-footer before this.
-I had a thirty-five-footer for ten years.
+I had a thirty-five-footer for about ten years.
 I had this one built to order.
 It's something I've been working on for a long time.
-So, it's a typical lobster boat that I use for gill netting.
-I think it's the best way to explain it.
+So, it's a typical lobster boat that I use for gillnetting.
+Be the best way to explain it.

-NS: After we are done here, you will maybe tell us how you changed it.
+NS: After we're done here, you'll maybe tell us how you changed it so it would be a gillnet boat?